 SHECA designates Strategy Development Department as contact person of the CP, specializing in external communication and other related matters.
-If you have any problems, suggestions,
+If you have any problems, suggestions, or questions about the CP, please contact SHECA Strategy Development Department.

-Contact Person: Shanghai Electronic Certification Authority Center Co., Ltd Strategy Development
+Contact Person: Strategy Development Department, Shanghai Electronic Certification Authority

+Co.,Ltd.